Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: results

 \subsection{Allowed regions for $(m_N,|U_{\alpha4}|^2)$}

 We also explore the potential to constraint the $(m_N,|U_{\alpha4}|^2)$ parameter space region in the context of this indirect search.
 So, assuming that the disappearance CC events are originated by the presence of HNLs within the neutrino beam, we perform a $\chi^2$ analysis fixing our simulation in certain values of $(m_N,|U_{\alpha4}|^2)$.
-The allowed regions for $m_N=1\text{ MeV}$ and $|U_{\mu4}|^2=10^{-3}$, and $m_N=30\text{ MeV}$ and $|U_{\mu4}|^2=10^{-3}$, are presented in Fig. \ref{fig:figMixAB}.
-The left panel displays the allowed regions for $m_N=1\text{ MeV}$ and $|U_{\mu4}|^2=10^{-3}$.
-Here, we observe that the allowed regions exhibit a mass degeneracy, but with the possibility to constraint $|U_{\mu4}|^2$ within an uncertainty of 4\%.
-The former is expected since for low masses our method is not sensitive to $m_N$.
-The right panel of Fig. \ref{fig:figMixAB} shows the allowed regions for $m_N=30\text{ MeV}$ and $|U_{\mu4}|^2=10^{-3}$.
-Here, the decrease in the number of CC events is sensitive to $m_N$, being that the allowed regions are closed and mass-dependent.
-In this case, we can constraint $m_N$ and $|U_{\mu4}|^2$ within an uncertainty of 0.45\% and 5\%, respectively.
+The 95\% confidence regions for $m_N=0.1\text{ MeV}$ and $|U_{\mu4}|^2=5\times10^{-2}$ are presented in Fig. \ref{fig:figMixAB} for $\sigma_a = 0.05$ (red), $\sigma_a = 0.1$ (blue) and $\sigma_a = 0.2$ (green).
+For the case of 20\% uncertainty, the analysis only gives upper limits to the values of $|U_{\mu4}|^2$.
+For 5\% and 10\% uncertainties, the regions are bounded to the right, but extend to the left up to $m_N = 1$ eV, a mass degeneracy that reflects the fact that our approach is not sensitive to $m_N$ for low masses.
+For the case $\sigma_a = 0.05$ (red) the 95\% confidence region is sufficiently small that it is possible to constraint $|U_{\mu4}|^2$ within an uncertainty of 50\%.
+However, when we include larger systematic uncertainties such as $\sigma_a=0.1$ (blue) we find that we can only constraint the value of $|U_{\mu4}|^2$ within an uncertainty of 100\%.